benjymous/annotations/sandman/sandman.23.md

   Perhaps the most reasonable guess is that Dream and Lucifer exited Hell through the main gate, then proceeded to a lesser gate and locked it from the outside.
 This strikes me as a very odd sequence for a closing down of such mythic import.

+### Page 20

+- #### Panel 1

+  Lucifer sets out a little Bucket List for himself here:
+  - Lie on a beach somewhere,
+  - Listen to music,
+  - Build a house,
+  - Learn how to dance,
+  - Learn to play the piano.

+  We shall see how many of these he can tick off.

 ### Page 21

 > [marginThumb] ![page 21](thumbnails/sandman.23/page21.jpg)